wangxiaoyunanne/docs/source/hive_proj.html.md

 Graph projection is often used for bipartite graphs, but this app does not make any assumptions about the topology of the graph.
 This choice was made in order to remain consistent with the [HIVE reference implementation](https://hiveprogram.com/wiki/display/WOR/V0+-+Application+Classification).

 There are various ways that the edges of the output graph `H` can be weighted.
 We only implement graph projections for unweighted graphs.
-The weights of the edges `(u, v)` in the output graph `H` are simply the number of (outgoing) neighbors that `u` and `v` have in common in the original graph.
+The weights of the edges `(u, v)` in the output graph `H` are simply the number of (incoming) neighbors that `u` and `v` have in common in the original graph.
 Implementation of other weight functions would be fairly straightforward.

 ### Comparison against existing implementations